-Beginning with ninth graders in the 2011-2012 school year and, as modified by House Bill 5, end-of-course EOC assessments are administered for the following courses, Algebra I, Biology, English I, English II and United States History.
+STAAR end-of-course (EOC) assessments are administered for the following courses, Algebra I, Biology, English I, English II and United States History.

-Satisfactory performance on the applicable assessments will be required for graduation.
+Satisfactory performance on the applicable assessments will be required for graduation, unless otherwise waived or substituted as allowed by state law and rules.